Ten student-athletes earned all-IAC honors for their work on the field, pitch, track, course and court.

 While community service is not formally required, service to others is a big part of your character education in the Lower School.
 Under the leadership of the Lower School Student Council, with help from teacher-coach-mentors and parents, you will participate in community service projects to learn the value of contributing to the world outside Landon.
 Each year, lower schoolers make packed lunches and Thanksgiving baskets for those in need and collect canned goods for Bethesda Cares.
 In 2017, the boys donated a total of more than 21,000 cans from two food drives!

 Yes!
-Each Halloween, Lower School boys compete against each other and students from the Middle and Upper Schools in our annual Pumpkin Races, where they race pumpkins they have decorated and outfitted with wheels.
+Each Halloween, Lower School boys compete against each other and students from the Middle and Upper Schools in our annual Pumpkin Races (see video above), where they race pumpkins they have decorated and outfitted with wheels.
 Lower schoolers also get to play field games with the Middle and Upper Schools when they all compete together in Bear Games (see video below), featuring “capture the flag,” dodgeball and a tug-o-war.
 We also end the year with a pool party right on campus.